 - ODL depends on 3rd party features that interact with parts of Karaf, but until the Nitrogen release, they were not covered by the Karaf security features.

 - The same dependency map that speeds deployments also makes it easier to track, isolate and discover breakdowns and errors.

 In addition to Karaf 4, significant effort has gone into improving the scalability, and robustness of OpenDaylight’s clustering capabilities.
+Performance testing run in parallel with development surfaced feedback and new ideas that enhanced the Nitrogen release as well.
 Finally, small enhancements and bug fixes have been applied across the spectrum of components that make up OpenDaylight.